matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So what do you got?
 You have the use cases and you have this DM.
 You are going to have more DMS.
 These can be very light 15-minute exercises.
 We need to make this choice.
-You know we need to do something here.
+We need to do something here.
 What are our choices?
 Boom.
 What is the trade-offs of these things?
 This, that, or the other.
 It can be very lightweight.
 I am not talking about suffering over every decision.
 I am talking about just trying to be considerate, as often as you can.

 This is when you may do diagramming.
 You are certainly going to, as an outcome of doing these DMS, you are going to make implementation